-In 2021, the RemCo was advised by Deloitte LLP, primarily in relation to executive director and senior management remuneration, components of pay, Remuneration Policy and trends in the external market, and for perspective on regulatory compliance with a strong emphasis on ensuring compliance with the fifth Capital Requirements Directive (CRD V).
+In 2022, the RemCo was advised by Deloitte LLP, primarily in relation to executive director and senior management remuneration, components of pay, Remuneration Policy and trends in the external market, and for perspective on regulatory compliance with a strong emphasis on ensuring compliance with the fifth Capital Requirements Directive (CRD V).

-During 2021, the Committee also employed the services of Willis Towers Watson who provided market benchmarking data and remuneration trend analysis.
+During 2022, the Committee also employed the services of Willis Towers Watson who provided market benchmarking data, remuneration trend analysis and consultancy services in support of the remuneration related aspects of the Bank's acquisition of certain parts of Ulster Bank's Retail, SME and Asset Finance business.